codecks-io/react-reform/README.md

 ```

-This way you're ready to start using react-reform like this:
+Now you can use the code above like this:

 **quick-start-form.js**
 ```javascript